-How to Buy the Best Used car
+How to Buy the Best Used Car

 Before you start your search, it’s worth pinning down your exact requirements, whether it’s a large boot or four-wheel-drive.
 We recommend you write a list that prioritises what you want and need a car to do – and that should include an idea of how much you’re willing (and able) to pay.

-Every Which? review of cars old enough to have reached the second-hand market include a second-hand starting price to give you an idea of what you can afford.
-You may also want to check a used car classifieds website such as Auto Trader (the largest) to look for cars in your price range – for more information, check out our where to buy a car guide.
+Every Which? review of cars old enough to have reached the second-hand market includes a second-hand starting price to give you an idea of what you can afford.
+You may also want to check a used car classifieds website, such as Auto Trader (the largest), to look for cars in your price range.

+Fr more information, check out our expert guide on where to buy a car.

 2. Consider running costs